A Brilliant Bus Ride in Ecuador

 I’m grateful that for me, crossing the Ecuadorian-Peruvian border was a bus trip, and an experience I’ll never forget (smiley face).

 Anyway, I also met two German travellers, Pia and Jakob, on the bus sometime before crossing the Ecuadorian-Peruvian border.
-Looking through our guidebook, South America on a Shoestring by Lonely Planet (Affiliate Disclosure), we decided on the same hostel, then figured we would share a cab.
+Looking through our guidebook, South America on a Shoestring by Lonely Planet, we decided on the same hostel, then figured we would share a cab.

 Mishaps in Peru